bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

   recommended
 - [PortalVue](https://portal-vue.linusb.org/) `v{{ portalVueVersionMinor }}` is required by
   [Toasts](/docs/components/toast), `v{{ portalVueVersion }}` is recommended
+- [Popper.js](https://popper.js.org/) is required for dropdowns, tooltips, and popovers
 - [jQuery](https://jquery.com/) is **not** required

 Check out what is new in [BootstrapVue release v{{ version }}](/docs/misc/changelog).